 For research use only.
 Not for use in diagnostic procedures.

 NULL OR EMPTY CART

-TLectinSense™ 680 is a fluorescent in vivo endothelial cell imaging agent.
-TLectinSense 680 fluorescent agent is a near-infrared labeled macromolecule that targets the vasculature and enables imaging of blood vessels and angiogenesis.
-This agent in conjunction with PerkinElmer’s imaging instruments helps in assessing vascularity in vivo and in real time, without termination of mice, excision and processing of the tissue, thus improving the efficacy, early detection and monitoring of anti-angiogenic therapies.
+IVISense Tomato Lectin 680 is a near-infrared fluorescent imaging probe that is comprised of the tomato lectin protein and a near-infrared fluorophore.
+This imaging probe targets the vasculature and enables imaging of blood vessels and angiogenesis.
+It was designed and optimized for use in living animals for assessing vascularity in vivo and in real-time, without termination of mice, excision and processing of the tissue.

 |Fluorescent Agent Type||Targeted|